Frida010/sweden-quiz/README.md

 - In the process of making this game I used this [Youtube video](https://www.google.com/search?q=how+to+make+a+quiz+in+javascript&oq=how+to+make+a+quiz&gs_lcrp=EgZjaHJvbWUqBwgCEAAYgAQyBggAEEUYOTIHCAEQABiABDIHCAIQABiABDIHCAMQABiABDIHCAQQABiABDIHCAUQABiABDIGCAYQRRhBMgYIBxBFGEHSAQg4MzUyajBqN6gCALACAA&sourceid=chrome&ie=UTF-8#fpstate=ive&vld=cid:509fe98a,vid:p-2G-7vLuV4) as help.
 - I also used this [Youtube video](https://www.google.com/search?q=how+to+make+a+quiz+in+javascript&oq=how+to+make+a+quiz&gs_lcrp=EgZjaHJvbWUqBwgCEAAYgAQyBggAEEUYOTIHCAEQABiABDIHCAIQABiABDIHCAMQABiABDIHCAQQABiABDIHCAUQABiABDIGCAYQRRhBMgYIBxBFGEHSAQg4MzUyajBqN6gCALACAA&sourceid=chrome&ie=UTF-8#fpstate=ive&vld=cid:370e1017,vid:riDzcEQbX6k) as help with the javascript code writing.
 - This [Youtube video](https://www.google.com/search?tbm=vid&sxsrf=AB5stBjTtUIe6RI35kW0u5fJm4xOxrAa2w:1688912106572&q=how+to+make+a+quiz+in+javascript&sa=X&sqi=2&ved=2ahUKEwi_5Kzx54GAAxXzEBAIHU1JDuEQ8ccDegQIDBAH&biw=1920&bih=963&dpr=1#fpstate=ive&vld=cid:d0491b53,vid:PBcqGxrr9g8) was used as help when making this quiz game.
+- In the process of making this quiz game I also used the [Python Tutor code visualiser](https://pythontutor.com/javascript.html#mode=edit).

 ### Media